sigstore/sigstore-python/docs/signing.md

 !!! note

-    The examples in the section belows are using ambient credential detection.
+    The examples in the section below are using ambient credential detection.
     When no credentials are detected, it opens a browser to perform an interactive OAuth2 authentication flow.

 ## Signing an artifact